Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 - Forces Vulkan rendering via ADB
 - Offers two modes for applying Vulkan:
-      Normal mode:  Only restarts key system apps (recommended for most users; avoids most issues) Aggressive mode:  More complete procedure;(force-stops most of the apps(some are excluded due to various reasons) and Relaunch Previously Running Apps and Widgets; May cause minor side-effects(See known issues))
+      Normal mode:  Only restarts key system apps (recommended for most users; avoids most issues) Aggressive mode:  More complete procedure;(force-stops most of the apps(some are excluded due to various reasons) and Relaunch Previously Running Apps and Widgets;)
+                        I have fixed most of the bugs known except, gallery frame not loading.
 - Blacklist apps from Game Driver (based on [Reddit recommendation](https://www.reddit.com/r/GalaxyS23Ultra/comments/1kgnzru/comment/mr0qdd4/))
 - Clear instructions and user prompts